digitalocean/go-libvirt/README.md

 Running the Integration Tests
 -----------------------------

-Github actions workflows are defined in [.github/workflows](.github/workflows) and can be triggered manually in the GitHub UI after pushing a branch.
+GitHub actions workflows are defined in [.github/workflows](.github/workflows) and can be triggered manually in the GitHub UI after pushing a branch.
 There are not currently convenient scripts for setting up and running integration tests locally, but installing libvirt and defining only the artifacts described by the